-PDMS Information Sessions are held four, or more, times each year.
-Session dates are planned a year in advance in order to help families plan ahead.
+PDMS Information Sessions are held throughout the year, and dates are scheduled in advance in order to help families plan ahead.
 At the Information Session, you will learn the basics about the Self-Directed Services option and gain the insight necessary to decide whether this is a good fit for you and your family member.
 It’s never too early to attend an Information Session!
 Plan to meet this requirement early so you are ready to proceed with enrollment when it’s time!
-Contact your agency representative or Amy Cook in the Consolidated Services Department for a current PDMS Information Session schedule.
+Contact your agency representative or Annie Malouin in the Consolidated Services Department for a current PDMS Information Session schedule.

 Introducing the Consolidated Services Team:

 - Annie Malouin, Program Supervisor

 - Hannah Stafford, Account Manager

 If you are considering a PDMS program for Adult Services and would like more information on this self-directed model of services, please contact your agency representative or Annie Malouin at (603) 516-9300 or firstname.lastname@example.org